-If you’re looking for unique places to visit in Dublin, Croke Park is a good place to start.
+If you’re looking for interesting places to visit in Dublin, Croke Park is a good place to start.

 And, although the Aviva Stadium might be the shiny new stadium du jour, the heart and soul of Irish sport lies among the Dublin 3’s narrow roads and terraced houses at Croke Park.

 Even when there isn’t a game on, the Croke Park tour provides a great platform to learn about Irish sporting history and a whole lot more.